Claims for Road Accidents Involving Emergency Vehicles

 This means that if a person has failed to take reasonable actions following warning sirens displayed by the emergency services, he or she may be held partially responsible for any accident that has taken place.
 In these circumstances you may still have a valid claim, but the amount of compensation you are entitled to receive may be reduced to take into account the level of your own fault.
 This is referred to as contributory negligence.

 Find out if you can make a claim

 Whether you suffered injuries as a driver, a passenger or a pedestrian, you may be entitled to make a road accident claim if it can be proven that someone else was responsible for the accident.

 Road accidents involving emergency vehicles are not uncommon, but it is often difficult to prove liability.
 For this reason, it is important to speak to a solicitor as soon as possible following your accident.

-We provide a free case assessment service, so you can find out within a matter of minutes if you have a valid claim.
+Injury lawyers provide a free case assessment service, so you can find out within a matter of minutes if you have a valid claim.
 This service is provided without any obligation to proceed further.
-If we can help, we will be happy to do so on a 100% No Win No Fee basis.
+If your solicitor can help, they will be happy to do so on a 100% No Win No Fee basis.

 To get started, call free on 0800 678 1410 or enter your details in the form below to receive a call back.